 The Playful Place can support your babies journey through their first year home, by providing a safe, clean environment for your child to attend, where a developmental therapist can support understanding of adjusted developmental milestones, where play ideas to support thriving development can be shared and modelled, and you can have a safe space to voice any concerns you have for you and your baby.

 Neuro-typical children need caring support to develop these skills, and neuro-diverse children such as those with ASD or ADHD often need extra caring support and understanding of their individual needs.
 Emotions can be scary if we don't understand them, or when they are out of control.
 Once we can name them, understand them, and know where they come from, then we can begin to regulate them.

 At The Playful Place we have spent years researching and developing a structured program to teach children a simple and effective way to understand their emotions.
 We start by simplifying emotions through learning that common emotions can fit into 6 categories.
 The 6 basic emotions can be big or small or somewhere in the middle.
 We then learn about the individual emotion scales, and one emotion at a time, we explore deeper the different words used for these emotions, what they feel like in our body, what they look like in ourselves and in others, and even have fun exploring what they can sound like.
 From here, we can start to learn to manage our emotions, using cognitive strategies, sensory strategies and social strategies.

 A fun, hands-on learning experience, The Playful Place trainings are inspiring, thought provoking, and come highly recommended.

-Elen has delivered outstanding training across New Zealand and Australia on LEGO-Based Therapy, Understanding Sensory Needs at School and at Home, Dyspraxia - the lived experience, Building Connection with Kids through LEGO for Parents and Careers, and Autism and Emotional Regulation.
+Elen delivers outstanding training across New Zealand and Australia on LEGO-Based Therapy, Understanding Sensory Needs, Dyspraxia - the lived experience, Building Connection with Kids through LEGO for Parents and Careers, and Autism and Emotional Regulation.